isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-fence-stain/index.md

 layout: post
 ---

-If you're setting to paint your tales, fences, and outdoor furniture, use the best [paint sprayer](https://pestpolicy.com/types-of-paint-[sprayers](https://pestpolicy.com/best-paint-sprayer-for-ceiling/)/) for fence stain to refresh the property and home surfaces.
-With the paint [sprayer](https://pestpolicy.com/best-paint-sprayer-for-doors/), you don't have to use a paint roller and brush.
+If you're setting to paint your tales, fences, and outdoor furniture, use the best [paint sprayer](https://pestpolicy.com/types-of-paint-[sprayers](https://pestpolicy.com/best-paint-sprayer-for-ceiling/)/)for fence stain to refresh the property and home surfaces.
+With the paint [sprayer](https://pestpolicy.com/best-paint-sprayer-for-doors/),you don't have to use a paint roller and brush.

 Paint sprayers will give an excellent finish - and even at a faster rate.
 It leaves puddles and blotches of stain, but you can even them out using a paintbrush.
 Further, with an airless sprayer, you may overspray your target.
 In this article, I'll show you how to refinish your fence using a paint sprayer.
 I installed my fence last year (relatively new), but it still requires a protective coat.